 What to Expect in the NICU

-Your baby will receive care tailored to his or her specific needs.
+Your baby will receive care tailored to his or her specific needs in Renown's Neonatal Intensive Care Unit.
 Most NICU babies are on special feeding schedules, depending on their level of development or medical needs.
 For instance, some infants are too premature or too sick to eat on their own, so they have a feeding tube that runs through the mouth and into the stomach.
 Others need high-calorie diets to help them grow.

 Our Visiting Policy